piotrwitek/typesafe-actions/README.md

 // ({ title: string }) => { type: 'todos/ADD'; payload: Todo; }
 ```
 #### 3. Most flexible with all helpers
-This approach will gives us the best of both worlds: all the **action-helpers** will work and we have the flexibility of providing variadic amount of named parameters like with regular functions.
+This approach will give us the best of both worlds: all the **action-helpers** will work and we have the flexibility of providing a variadic amount of named parameters as with regular functions.
 ```ts
 import { createAction } from 'typesafe-actions';